isomerpages/moe-nushigh/_students-and-parents/Financial Assistance.md

 #### **UPLIFT Scholarship**
 With effect from 1 April 2019, MOE has introduced the UPLIFT Scholarship to recognise the achievements of students in Independent Schools who have performed well academically or in specific talents areas and are from lower-income families.

-The UPLIFT Scholarship information is available here:
+The UPLIFT Scholarship information is available here: <br>
 <a href="https://www.moe.gov.sg/financial-matters/awards-scholarships/uplift-scholarships">https://www.moe.gov.sg/financial-matters/awards-scholarships/uplift-scholarships</a>

 #### **Temasek Foundation Study Award for STEM**